ndg63276/givenergy-manager/README.md

 * not_sunny_day_charge - charge to this percentage for any not sunny day, usually 100 (percent)
 * time_to_set_max_charge - the time you want to set the charge percentage for tomorrow.
 Needs to be before midnight, and before your cheap import rate starts.
 Format is eg "21:00"
 * times_to_check_errors - a list of times per hour to check the inverter for errors.
 Recommend [0,30] to check every half hour, or [] to disable error checking.
+* devices - a list of dictionaries, of the devices you want the GivEnergy Manager to turn on/off based on battery level.
+Each device needs these keys:
+  * name - a friendly name to use in GivEnergy Manager
+  * control_enabled - set True/False if you want GivEnergy manager to control the device or not
+  * type - either "tapo" or "smartlife"
+  * username - your login to the Tapo or Smartlife apps
+  * password - your password to the Tapo or Smartlife apps
+  * ip - Tapo only - the (local) IP address of the Tapo device you wanr to control, you can find this in the Tapo app
+  * region - Smartlife only - your region, EU, US or CN
+  * device_name - Smartlife only - the name the device has in the Smartlife app
   * battery_full_levels - a list of pairs of times and battery percentages for controlling a Tapo or Smartlife smart plug. eg
 ```
-battery_full_levels = [
+"battery_full_levels": [
     ["01:30", 10],
     ["05:30", 50],
     ["09:00", 85],